 Detectify offers 14 days FREE trial (no credit card required).
 Following, I will create a trial account and perform the security test on my website.

-- Fill the information on trial account creation page and click Continue
+- Fill the information on the trial account creation page and click Continue.

 - You’ll get an email confirmation to verify the account